fetlab/website/content/pages/dan/prospective_students.md

 	worked with depth cameras, object segmentation, or tracking?
 - **HCI:** the basis of everything I do is a desire to improve people's experiences with technology.
-Can you design and conduct a user study, write a and administrer questionnaire, or interview people about their experiences?
+Can you design and conduct a user study, write and administer questionnaire, or interview people about their experiences?
+Are you majoring in sociology or anthropology?
 Can you work in grounded theory or ethnography?
 - **Software development:** most, but not all, of my projects involve software development.
 Currently, our work involves some or all of Android, Arduino, iOS, Javascript, OpenGL, and Windows programming.